 What language is spoken on the Fort Peck Indian Reservation?

 The tribes of the Fort Peck Indian Reservation, ie. the Sioux and Assiniboine, speak different dialects of the Siouan language.
-While their languages are distinct from one another, they are a part of the same language family; therefore, they are similar.
+While their languages are distinct from one another, they are a part of the same language family and share similarities.

 Fort Peck Indian Reservation in 200 words